UmSenhorQualquer/pyforms/docs/getting-started.md

 ## **Add an action to the button**
 ***************************

+### Create the action

-### Create the class function that will work as the button action.
+Create the class function that will work as the button action.
 ```python
 def __buttonAction(self):
 	"""Button action event"""
 	self._fullname.value = self._firstname.value +" "+ self._middlename.value +" "+self._lastname.value
 ```
+### Set the button action

-### Set the function to be executed when the button is pressed.
+Configure the button to execute your function when pressed.
 Inside the class constructor add the code:
 ```python
 #Define the button action
 self._button.value = self.__buttonAction
 ```

-### The final code should look like:
+The final code should look like:
 ```python
 import pyforms
 from   pyforms 			import BaseWidget